SamMauldin/super_sorting_system/test/SETUP.md

 You will need to agree to the Minecraft EULA by copying `test/server/eula.txt.example` to `test/server/eula.text` and setting `eula=true` in that file.

+Copy `test/server/server.properties.example` to `test/server/server.properties`.
+No changes are neccesary.

 ## WorldEdit

 Download WorldEdit [here](https://dev.bukkit.org/projects/worldedit/files)